Level 12, 66 Goulburn St

 Common law: Yes

-Other licensing system: Voluntary licences for corporations, press clippers, associations, local government and worship use.
+Other licensing system: Voluntary licences for a range of uses including corporations, media monitoring organisations, industry associations, local government and worship use.

 Mandating rights holders:

 Statutory schemes for education and government use.
 Direct grant of mandate by rightsholders for voluntary schemes.

 Types of works licensed: Books, journals, newspapers and magazines, visual artworks, accompanying illustrations and photographs, surveyors plans.

 Types of uses licensed (including, where applicable, course packs, document delivery): Photocopying, scanning, email, intranet and other communication.
 Legal scheme authorises course packs.

 Types of institutions/sectors licensed: Universities, schools and colleges are licensed under a legal/statutory licence, and agreements for payment and monitoring are negotiated with industry peak bodies.
 The federal and each state and territory government are also covered by a legal/statutory licence and agreements with each government.
-Copyright Agency also has voluntary licences with corporations, not for profit and professional associations, press clipping services and religious organisations.
+Copyright Agency has voluntary licences with corporations, not for profit and professional associations, media monitoring services and religious organisations.

 Types of works licensed: Books, journals, newspapers and magazines, visual artworks, accompanying illustrations and photographs, surveyors plans, websites.

 Types of uses licensed (including, where applicable, course packs,

 document delivery and storage): Scanning, storage, intranet and internal email.
 Legal scheme authorises university and school intranet and other digital uses.
 Voluntary digital schemes include aggregated journals for subscription and transactional use; intranet, internal email, scanning and archival storage in corporate sector; scanning and emailing press clips and downstream press clip use.

 Types of institutions/sectors licensed: Universities, schools and colleges are licensed under a legal/statutory licence, and agreements for payment and monitoring are negotiated with industry peak bodies.
 The federal and each state and territory government are also covered by a legal/statutory licence.
 Voluntary schemes are in place for corporations / businesses

 Public Lending Rights: No

 Outline of Distribution plan and methodology used: Sample surveys, supplemented by other data where survey data is not available.
 Payments are distributed to authors, publishers and, less frequently, rightsholder associations.

 Title-specific distribution: No

 Non title-specific distribution: No

 Both title-specific distribution and non title-specific distribution: Yes

 Full reporting: Yes